Euclidean algorithm: Noncommutative rings

 With either choice, the process is repeated as above until the greatest common right or left divisor is identified.
-As in the Euclidean domain, the "size" of the remainder ρ_{0} (formally, its norm) must be strictly smaller than β, and there must be only a finite number of possible sizes for ρ_{0}, so that the algorithm is guaranteed to terminate.
+As in the Euclidean domain, the "size" of the remainder ρ_{0} (formally, its Euclidean function or "norm") must be strictly smaller than β, and there must be only a finite number of possible sizes for ρ_{0}, so that the algorithm is guaranteed to terminate.